AyeshaSajid2/AyeshaSajid2/README.md

-- 👋 Hi, I’m Ayesha Sajid, a final year student pursuing a BS in Computer Science.
+- 👋 Hi, I’m Ayesha Sajid, a BS in Computer Science graduate.
 - 👀 I’m interested in application development and software engineering.
 - 🌱 I’m currently learning advanced techniques in Flutter to enhance my development skills.
 - 💼 I'm a Flutter developer, passionate about building cross-platform mobile applications.